kintone/js-sdk/packages/profile-loader/README.md

 If you put a config file at `$HOME/.kintone/config`, the function reads settings from the config file.

-**Do not put credential settings in the file, use `$HOME/.kintone/credentials` instead.
+**Do not put your credentials in the file, use `$HOME/.kintone/credentials` instead.**

 You can put your settings in the config file and get the value from the function.

-The format of the config file is here.
+The format of the config file is the following.

 ```toml
 # The default setting, so the function